 We also run courses from time to time on particular aspects of beekeeping such as Queen Rearing, Food Hygiene, and Microscopy courses which enable us to examine the anatomy of the bee and diagnose adult bee diseases.

-See BBKA examinations and assessments for more information etc; and contact the Association's Education Officer.
+See BBKA examinations and assessments for more information etc; and contact the Association's Education Officer by using the button bellow.

 *The content of this page is provided for information only.
 All dates, details and prices etc., are subject to change or withdrawal without prior notice.
 Please verify the details before acting on them.